science-en-poche/yelandur/API.md

 }
 ```

-Possible errors are:
+Possible errors are, in the following order:

 * `400` if the `POST` body is malformed (e.g. no root `exp` object, or
-  bad JSON) or if the `name` does not fulfil the required syntax
+  bad JSON)
 * `401` if there is no authentication
 * `403` if `owner_id` does not match the authenticated user
+* `400` again if the `name` does not fulfil the required syntax
 * `409` if the `name` is already taken by another experiment for that
   user